run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/change/configuration/generate-reports-charts-panel-change.md

 4. Set the filters as needed and click on “Create”;

-5. It’ll be presented the impact chart of request for change according to the filters selected.
+5. It’ll be presented the impact chart of change according to the filters selected.

-Generate reports of request for change by SLA
+Generate reports of change by SLA
 -------------------------------------------------

-This report offers to users the possibility of verifying, in chart, the request for change by its service level agreement.
+This report offers to users the possibility of verifying, in chart, the changes by its service level agreement.

 1. Access the functionality through the main menu Reports \> Incident/Request Management \> Charts and Reports (Panel);